 Without a proper employment screening process, you might not realize that your “ideal” candidate may have:

-- Claimed a diploma or certification that was never received
+- Faked diploma or certification that was never received

-The cost of a misjudged hire can cost employers an average of $17,000.
-This is why it’s essential to protect your staff and your bottom line with a clearly defined hiring process that includes screening with a reputable, employment background screening service, like ShareAble® for Hires.
+When it comes to building a strong team for your small business, going with a “good gut feeling” isn’t enough.
+After all, a misjudged hire frequently costs employers an average of $17,000, according to a CareerBuilder survey.
+It’s essential to protect your staff and bottom line with a clearly defined hiring process.
+This includes screening with a reputable, employment background report service, like ShareAble for Hires.

-Having a streamlined pre-employment screening process in place can help provide a variety of benefits to your small business, including:
+Having a streamlined pre-employment screening process can provide a variety of benefits to your small business, including:

-Small businesses are aware of potential dangers of hiring the wrong person.
-But by nature, small businesses often do not have the resources, streamlined screening procedures, or organization of large corporations.
-This can put them at disadvantage.
+Small businesses are often aware of the potential dangers of hiring the wrong person.
+But by nature, small businesses often do not have the resources, screening procedures, or organization of large corporations.
+This can put them at a disadvantage.
 Either they could overlook screening as being vital or not get access to tools that can help them properly vet their candidates, which could lead to disastrous results.

 Common Background Check Errors Small Businesses Make